evildmp/BrachioGraph/docs/index.rst

 The BrachioGraph community
 --------------------------

-BrachioGraphs benefits from contributions from the open-source community, and independently-created :ref:`community resources <community-resources>`.
+BrachioGraph benefits from contributions from the open-source community, and independently-created :ref:`community resources <community-resources>`.
 These include videos, `brachio.me <https://brachio.me>`_, a web version of the linedraw software used to vectorise images and `3D printed plotter components
 <https://www.thingiverse.com/thing:4295302>`_.